HullUni-bioinformatics/metabarcode-course-2016/data/exercise-5/README.md

 Most of the input data you will need for the analysis you have already produced in exercise 3.
 The rest you can find in the folder `input_data`.
 The directory `supplementary_data` describes the detailed processing steps and all intermediate files to obtain the input data.

+We have prepared a notebook that will guide you through the process.